-- 1. Per August 1, 2017, Board motion, convened a working group of County departments to prepare the updated Report. - 2.
-Met with industry stakeholders including manufacturers of food service ware products, business group representatives, and others to gather information to include in the updated Report, which is due at the end of November.
+- 1. Per August 1, 2017, Board Motion, convened a working group of County departments and prepared a draft update to the Report, entitled Polystyrene Food Service Ware in Los Angeles County. - 2.
+Met with industry stakeholders, including manufacturers of food service ware products, business group representatives, and others to gather information to include in the updated Report.